 - Spider mites

 Many people are yet to recognize the ladybug in the larvae stage because they look nothing like ladybugs.
 Instead, they resemble black, orange-spotted caterpillars or grubs with prickly-looking spines sticking up.
 When you see one, don't get rid of it because it will soon turn into the most widely-recognized pest-control insect around.

 Another thing to avoid is the destruction of any ladybug eggs you might see.
 The eggs are yellow and laid in groups of about 15-30 on the underside of leaves so they are protected from predators and the weather.
 The photographs above show the four stages of a ladybug's life cycle.
 Learn to recognize all of them so you don't destroy them by mistake.

 How to Attract Ladybugs

-You can try to attract ladybugs by building a ladybug feeder but the easiest way is to buy them, either online or at a plant nursery.
-If you buy them, don't try and release them too early in the season because they will either fly away or starve.
+You can try to attract ladybugs by building a ladybug feeder, but the easiest way is to buy them- either online or at a plant nursery.
+If you buy them, avoid releasing them too early in the season because they will either fly away or starve.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.